Go back home

 ferra retrospective

-but ive already forgotten how much effort it was, and all thats left is a cool little game thing. watching friends mash replay on it was more than enough to make the work worth it
+but watching friends mash replay on it was more than enough to make the work worth it

 starting out

-we started with the lodestar of "frantic top down shooter" and explored from there. i made a quick character controller, gameobject system and then miredly took that and made the first boss
+i made a quick character controller & gameobject system and then miredly made the first boss

 steal and shuffle

-miredly was doing an "ultimate" (some ffxiv thing idk) and showed me some boss gameplay, and the loop looked cool. they wanted to heavily draw from the same idea and were dead set on huge floor attacks
+miredly was doing an "ultimate" (some ffxiv thing idk) and showed me a boss fight. the loop looked cool, and we wanted to use the same idea and were dead set on huge floor attacks

-this turned out great and learned into our lodestar of "frantic"
+this turned out great and fit our vision of "frantic" perfectly

-we had a lot of ideas, and we had to be ruthlessly subtractive. don't implement it shittily - just don't implement it at all. it almost felt like a bad decision at the time, in a way that hurts your soul a little. but if we were not ruthless, we would have not made a good game, or maybe we never would have completed it at all
+we had a lot of ideas, and we had to be ruthlessly subtractive. it almost felt like a bad decision at the time. but if we were not ruthless, we would have not made a good game, or maybe we never would have completed it at all

-i drafted out the first 2 but they weren't fun. they sounded like good ideas, but in practice they don't really add much
+i drafted out the first 2 and they weren't fun. they sounded like good ideas, but in practice they don't add much

-a ton of dimensions to your game always sounds good in your head, but even if you pull it off, you'll have a thousand unrefined features that clash, confuse or dilute your game. id so much more prefer a tiny set of mechanics that people can immediately grok, and surprise them with depth. underpromise and overdeliver etc
+a big number of dimensions to your game sounds good in your head, but even if you could pull it off, you'll have a thousand unrefined features that clash, confuse or dilute your game. id prefer a tiny set of mechanics that people can immediately understand, then surprise them with depth

-but, we wanted casual players and supergamers to both have fun. we wanted a goal for everyone. so here's what we did
+but, we wanted casual players and supergamers to both have fun

-1. for casual gamers, the goal is to beat the bosses and finish the game. you have a huge health pool so it's very forgiving, but this means even casual players can see and experience the final boss and say they fully completed it
+1. for casual gamers, the goal is to beat the bosses and finish the game. you have a huge health pool so it's very forgiving, but this means even casual players can see and experience the final boss and say they fully completed it. (in retrospect this was actually too casual, they had too much hp)

 2. for supergamers, the goal is to beat the dev times. getting hit increases your time hugely, so it incentivises never getting hit once - a very supergamer thing to do! this became a lot of people's reason for mashing replay